JeffreyZhao/wind/README.md

 ## Why we need an AOT compiler.

-Actually the JIT compiler works just fine.
+The JIT compiler works just fine.
 The function would be compiled only once for each page load or node.js execution, so the performance cost of compiler is really small.
 And the size of compiler is only around 10K when minified and gzipped - acceptable for me.

-But the problem comes from "script compressing".
-The script code would be compressed by tools like UglifyJS, Closure Compiler or YUI compressor.
-Jscex compiler works fine when the compress process is just removing the whitespaces and shorten the name of veriables, but modern compressors would rewrite the code for minimal size:
+But the problem comes with "script compressing".
+Normally, the script used for websites would be compressed by tools like UglifyJS, Closure Compiler or YUI compressor.
+Jscex compiler works fine when the compress strategy is just removing the whitespaces and shortening the name of variables, but modern compressors would rewrite the statement structures for getting minimal size:

     var bubbleSortAsync=eval(Jscex.compile("async",function(a){for(var b=0;b<a.length;b++)for(var c=0;c<a.length-b;c++){var d=$await(compareAsync(a[c],a[c+1]));d>0&&$await(swapAsync(a,c,c+1))}}))